 LowCO2 Certification Standard

-LowCO2 certification allows your business to communicate its’ success in achieving reductions in carbon emissions through a percentage displayed on the Program logo.
+LowCO2 certification allows your business to communicate its success in achieving reductions in carbon emissions through a percentage displayed on the certification logo.

 The first step to having your business certified as LowCO2 is to have a carbon emissions audit completed by CRI.

 For example, if the audit revealed a carbon footprint of 5000 tonnes of greenhouse gas, then setting a limit of 4000 tonnes would make the business 20% LowCO2.
 Similarly, if the business set a limit of 2500 tonnes, then the business would be 50% LowCO2.

 The audit is completed in strict accordance with the Greenhouse Gas (GHG) Protocol Corporate Accounting and Reporting Standard which is the world’s most widely used and recognised greenhouse gas accounting tool.